roryp/reliable-web-app-pattern-java-workshop/Part3-Cost-Optimization/README.md

 | Azure Database for PostgreSQL - Flexible Server | Burstable B1ms (B_Standard_B1ms) | General Purpose D4s_v3 (GP_Standard_D4s_v3) |

-## Implementing Cost Reduction Measures
+## Excercise - Implementing Cost Reduction Measures

 In this exercise, we will focus on implementing cost reduction measures for our Azure environment.
 One effective way to manage costs in Azure is by adjusting the Service Tier or SKU (Stock Keeping Unit) based on the environment's requirements.

 For non-production environments like development or testing, we can often use a lower SKU as these environments typically don't require the same performance or capacity as production environments.
 This approach can significantly reduce costs.

-We will be downgrading the SKU for our non-production environment using Azure Dev Spaces (azd) commands.
-Azure Dev Spaces allows you to test and iteratively develop your entire microservices application running in Azure Kubernetes Service (AKS) without the need to replicate or mock dependencies.
+We will be downgrading the SKU for our non-production environment using Azure Developer CLI  (azd) commands.

 Here are the steps:
-Before we start, you need to open a shell window and log into Azure Dev Spaces (azd) and Azure CLI.
+Before we start, you need to open a shell window and log into Azure Dev CLI (azd) and Azure CLI.
 Here's how:

-1. Open a new shell window.
-This can be any shell interface you are comfortable with, such as PowerShell, Command Prompt, or a terminal in a Linux or macOS environment.
+1. Open a shell window.

-2. Before re-deploying, you must be authenticated to Azure and have the appropriate subscription selected.
+2. Authenticated to Azure and have the appropriate subscription selected.
 To authenticate:

 ```shell
 az login --scope https://graph.microsoft.com//.default